TylerB24890/wp-theme-generator/docs/README.md

   The Elexicon Theme uses [SCSS](https://sass-lang.com/) for styling and [GruntJS](https://gruntjs.org) for compiling it into CSS.
 If you're unfamiliar with SCSS I suggest you you head over to their [docs](https://sass-lang.com/guide) to familiarize yourself.
 The Javascript within the Elexicon theme is compiled into a script (bundle.js) through [webpack](https://webpack.js.org/).
 Like SCSS, if you're unfamiliar with webpack they have very fantastic [documentation](https://webpack.js.org/concepts/).

-  After you have ran the initial installation scripts such as `npm install`, `npm run-script build`, `composer install` your theme will be setup and viewable after activation through wp-admin.
+  After you have ran the initial installation scripts such as `npm install`, `npm run watch` your theme will be setup and viewable after activation through wp-admin.

   - `npm install` Installs the necessary node packages
-  - `npm run-script build` Builds the initial stylesheet and bundle.js file.
-This will bring Bootstrap into your theme.
-  - `composer install` Configures the PSR-4 Autoloader.
+  - `npm run watch` Will compile the assets and begin the BrowserSync module for development

 ### Styling

   All styles are located in the `/src/scss/` directory of the theme root.
 There are a few base SCSS files already in place, but you are encouraged to create your own and import them into the `_style.scss` stylesheet.

-  In order to begin styling your theme, you have to begin the `grunt` process.
-If you have a local development server setup (MAMP, Vagrant, Docker, etc..) and your `grunt-settings.js` file is updated (see the [Javascript section](/?id=javascript)) this should be a piece of cake.
+  In order to begin styling your theme, you have to begin the `watch` process.
   - Open your terminal and `cd` to your theme root.
-  - Run `grunt`
+  - Run `npm run watch`

   That's it.
 Begin writing your SCSS and Javascript as instructed below and your browser will automatically refresh on changes.
 (JS changes take a couple of seconds due to their need to compile)